lalvarezcan/SOC-Estimator/README.md

 # README.md

-**Title:** State-of-Charge Estimation for 4-Cell Li-Ion Battery Using Simscape Lookup Tables and EKF
+State-of-Charge Estimation for One Cell Battery Using Simscape Lookup Tables and EKF
-**Authors:** [Your Name]
-**Date:** [Date]

 ---

 ## Abstract
-This repository implements a first-order equivalent circuit model of a 4-cell Li-ion battery pack using lookup tables for all electrochemical parameters (OCV, $R_0$, $R_1$, $C_1$) as demonstrated in the MathWorks example.
+This repository implements a first-order equivalent circuit model of a one cell battery pack using lookup tables for all electrochemical parameters (OCV, $R_0$, $R_1$, $C_1$) as demonstrated in the MathWorks example.
 An Extended Kalman Filter (EKF) is designed for real-time state-of-charge (SOC) estimation.
 The project includes:

 - Table-based parameterization following the *Estimate Battery SOC Using Kalman Filter* example (MathWorks).
 - Simulink and MATLAB scripts for lookup-table generation and EKF implementation.
 - Simulation results and guidance for embedded deployment.

 ## Keywords
-Li-ion, Battery, Equivalent Circuit, Lookup Table, Kalman Filter, SOC Estimation, Simulink, Embedded
+Battery, Equivalent Circuit, Lookup Table, Kalman Filter, SOC Estimation, Simulink, Embedded

 ---

 ## 1. Introduction
 Reliable SOC estimation ensures safe and efficient battery operation.
 MathWorks provides a standard workflow using Simscape’s table-based battery model with lookup tables for temperature- and SOC-dependent parameters, paired with an EKF for SOC estimation.
-This repository adapts that workflow to a 4-cell pack.
+This repository adapts that workflow to a one cell pack.

 ---